Course Information

 Meet Our Tutors

-Most of my 38 year career was spent teaching Sociology at GCSE and A level, as well as A level Media Studies and I was also a Principal examiner for a major exam board, leading examining teams and writing Sociology A level exam papers and markschemes.
-I continue to mark A level Sociology for 3 awarding bodies.
-In addition to these roles I have over 15 years’ experience co- writing many leading Sociology textbooks as well as others of my own.
+Most of my 38 year career has been spent teaching Sociology at GCSE and A level, as well as A level Media Studies.
+I was also a Principal Examiner for a major exam board, leading examining teams and writing Sociology A level exam papers and mark-schemes.
+I continue to mark A level Sociology for three awarding bodies.
+In addition to these roles, I have over 15 years’ experience co-writing many leading Sociology textbooks as well as others of my own.

 Prerequisites